Skip to content

 Normative requirement:

 Given identical timing samples and configuration, the oracle MUST produce identical results (up to floating-point roundoff).
-Algorithmic randomness is not epistemic uncertainty about the leak; it is approximation error that MUST NOT influence the decision rule.

 Seeding policy: